replicaJunction/replicaJunction.github.io/_posts/2017-07-17-converting-json-to-hashtable.md

 # That's a Wrap

-Converting JSON to a hashtable is actually fairly simple with the lesser-known [JavaScriptSerializer class](https://msdn.microsoft.com/en-us/library/system.web.script.serialization.javascriptserializer(v=vs.110).aspx).
+Actually, it turns out that this is a pretty trivial process with the lesser-known [JavaScriptSerializer class](https://msdn.microsoft.com/en-us/library/system.web.script.serialization.javascriptserializer(v=vs.110).aspx).
 (I believe this was added in .NET 4.5, but if I'm incorrect, feel free to let me know.)
 This assembly isn't loaded by default in a PowerShell session, but thanks to `Add-Type`, loading an assembly is trivial (notice that the MSDN page tells us exactly what DLL file to reference).
+Thanks to [Kevin Marquette's article on hashtables](https://kevinmarquette.github.io/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/#converting-json-to-hashtable) for pointing me in this direction!

 This is only half of the problem, though.
 We could write a function to wrap this class, but then any code where we need to reference our JSON-to-hashtable logic would need to include or reference that function.
-We'd need to do a find/replace to change all references of `ConvertTo-Json` to our custom function name.
+We'd need to do a find/replace to change all references of `ConvertFrom-Json` to our custom function name.

 Instead, PowerShell's command precedence allows us to define a custom function that "overrides" a built-in cmdlet.
 PowerShell resolves commands in this order: